jbrightuniverse/C-Bot/README.md

 · type code into the chat to load to file\
 · `run` to run code\
 · `exit` to exit the ide

-## NEAR FUTURE UPDATES (in no particular order)
-· Support for multiple files and filetypes\
-· Support for external library inclusion based on string input\
-· Revised program timeout engine\
-· Restrictions on system usage

-## FAR FUTURE UPDATES
-· Support for zip file library additions\
-· More things that I haven't thought of yet